MicrosoftDocs/openapi-docs/README.md

 # OpenAPI documentation

+This repository contains the source for docs published to [https://learn.microsoft.com/openapi](https://learn.microsoft.com/openapi).
+For information on authoring guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Microsoft Open Source Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).